phalcon-orphanage/docs/zh/api/Phalcon_Escaper.rst

 Class **Phalcon\\Escaper**
 ==========================

+*implements* :doc:`Phalcon\\EscaperInterface <Phalcon_EscaperInterface>`

 Escapes different kinds of text securing them.
 By using this component you may prevent XSS attacks.
 This component only works with UTF-8.
 The PREG extension needs to be compiled with UTF-8 support.

 .. code-block:: php